 Of the beaches in NYC to choose from, Orchard Beach is considered the “Riveria of NYC,” according to NYC’s tourism page.

-Keep in mind that this beach is not pet friendly and when it’s not summertime, there are no lifeguards on duty and it’s prohibited to swim in the beach.
+Keep in mind that this beach is not pet friendly and when it’s not summertime, there are no lifeguards on duty and it’s prohibited to swim in the beach without a lifeguard present.
 In the peak summer season, lifeguards are on duty from 10 AM to 6 PM, keep in mind that the beach closes by 7 PM.

 If you want to visit Orchard Beach in the Bronx from Manhattan, you can expect the drive to take no longer than an hour from downtown Manhattan and around 45 minutes if you’re coming from Midtown or Brooklyn.
 The most popular route to take is FDR Dr. and I-278 E the entire way.